Programs

 Tioga County Programming and Services:

-Tioga Outreach Center serves low-income families by providing a Food Pantry and Community Food Giveaways; emergency financial assistance for utilities, prescriptions, gasoline, bus vouchers, and security deposits; and free clothing and personal care products and cleaning items.
+Tioga Outreach Center serves low-income families by providing a Food Pantry; emergency financial assistance for utilities, gasoline, back rent, and security deposits; and personal care products and diapers.
 Our long-term outcomes include preventing and addressing homelessness, stabilizing housing for school and employment continuity, and helping to sustain more economically stable families by providing them with information to develop financial management skills.

 Nutrition Outreach and Education Program/Food Stamps Pre-Screening Services: Through our NOEP Program, staff of Catholic Charities can pre-screen clients on their eligibility for SNAP (Food Stamps); help gather necessary documents and complete the application process; effectively and efficiently expedite these applications; and make referrals to other local services for low-income people.
 This service is available in both Tompkins and Tioga counties.

-Transitional Housing: “A Place to Call Home” in Tioga County provides a safe, welcoming homes for single homeless women and the support they need to set and achieve life goals and transition to permanent housing.
+Transitional Housing: “A Place to Call Home” in Tioga County provides two separate safe, welcoming homes for single homeless women and men and the support they need to set and achieve life goals and transition to permanent housing.

 YESSThe Youth Empowerment Support Services (YESS) program is an afterschool program that inspires and challenges students by exposing them to new knowledge and experiences that will improve their personal development and work readiness skills.
 To ensure current and future success, the program offers afterschool workshops, field trips, attendance incentives, and more to high school-aged students in the Newark Valley Central, Spencer Van Etten, and Candor school districts.
 This program benefits youth, their families, and the community as a whole.
 The YESS program addresses three key areas: Life Skills, Work Readiness, and Community Service.